Is Breach of Contract a Federal Question? Jurisdiction & Legal Remedies

 Every party that is part of the agreement concurs to implement the stipulations outlined in the contract.
 When a breach of contract occurs that signifies that one of the affiliated parties involved in the contract didn't hold up their end of the agreement.
 If this takes place, then the party that didn't breach the contract has the option to file a lawsuit and ask for legal and financial relief.

-- The defendant's resident state
+- The defendant’s state of residence

 - The state where the contract was signed or negotiated